JGCRI/osiris/CITATION.md

 ```
 @article{snyder2022osiris,
   title={osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model (GCAM)},
-  author = {Abigail Snyder and Hamza Ahsan and Zarrar Khan and Page Kyle},
+  author = {Abigail Snyder and Hamza Ahsan and Zarrar Khan and Page Kyle and Chris R. Vernon},
   year = {2022},
   note = {In Progress},
   url = {https://github.com/JGCRI/osiris},